paulmach/osm/osmgeojson/README.md

 ### Benchmarks

-These benchmarks are meant to show the performance impacts of the different options.
+These benchmarks are meant to show the performance impact of the different options.
 They were run on a 2012 MacBook Air with a 2 ghz processor and 8 gigs of ram.

 ```